swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 #### New Escapable Concept

-We add a new suppressible type constraint `Escapable` to the standard library and implicitly apply it to all current Swift types (with the sole exception of `@nonescapable` closures).
+We add a new suppressible protocol `Escapable` to the standard library and implicitly apply it to all current Swift types (with the sole exception of nonescapable closures).
 `Escapable` types can be assigned to global variables, passed into arbitrary functions, or returned from the current function or closure.
 This matches the existing semantics of all Swift types prior to this proposal.